 What is a Neonatal Oxygen Hood?

 A Neonatal Oxygen Hood is a plastic dome or box with warm, moist oxygen in the interior.
-It is placed over the baby’s head.
+It placed over the baby’s head.

 Infant Oxygen Levels